 Since 1907, NAfME has worked to ensure that every student has access to a well-balanced, comprehensive, and high-quality program of music instruction taught by qualified teachers.
 NAfME’s activities and resources have been largely responsible for the establishment of music education as a profession, for the promotion and guidance of music study as an integral part of the school curriculum, and for the development of the National Standards for Arts Education.

-We were originally called Music Supervisors’ National Conference; then, in 1934, we became Music Educators National Conference (MENC).
+Originally called Music Supervisors’ National Conference, in 1934, this group of music educators became the Music Educators National Conference (MENC).
 In 1998, the name changed to MENC: The National Association for Music Education.
-On September 1, 2011, we became simply National Association for Music Education.
+On September 1, 2011, MENC changed its name again, to National Association for Music Education.

 When you join NAfME, you also become a member of your local state music educators association.